kerenavnery/qmail/README.md

 ## Applications based on the quantum channel
 We implemented several use cases for quantum channels:
 ### Quantum email (with QOTP)
+Sending messages over the quantum channel, encrypted using the Quantum One-Time-Pad.
 ### Quantum teleportation
+Teleporting of a single Qubit between two parties.
 ### Multiparty Grovers algorithm
+Bob holds a database and allows Alice to search elements.

 ## Usability
+The quantum channel framework is easy to use.
+Custom applications can be implemented in a short amount of time due to the many examples given in the sections above.

 ## Members